flowable/flowable-engine/k8s/flowable/GKE_README.md

 *see the README.md for all Flowable Helm chart configuration options*

-*if you have a Kubernetes context active skip to part*
+*if you have a GKE clust and configured Kubernetes context active skip to part `Deploy Nginx Ingress`*

 ## Install prerequisites
 ### Install Brew